 The master's degree program in computer science trains future action and decision makers and qualifies them for all computer science occupational fields, such as work in retail, banking and insurance, application development or the automotive industry.

 The career prospects for graduates of the master's program in computer science are very good.

 Procedure for Enrollment

-The Master's program in Computer Science is not subject to admission restrictions (no NC).
-However, admissions are only possible with a Bachelor's degree with sufficient affinity to computer science.
+The Master's program in Computer Science requires a grade of 2.5 or better on the bachelor's transcript.
+In addition, admissions are only possible with a Bachelor's degree with sufficient affinity to computer science.
 This is checked by the department during the admission procedure.

 As of the winter semester 2012, the university's new central admission procedure applies via the electronic Movein portal, see central study page of the Universitäy of Tübingen.